Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Kernpiler Framework

 After we group the Hamiltonian terms and order them, the final step is to decompose these grouped terms into basic gates.
-As discussed in Section~\ref{sec:opporutnities}, the key to successfully leveraging the benefit from partitioned Hamiltonian terms is being able to efficiently decompose the exponential of the partitions into basic gates.
-There is little prior knowledge about the input unitaries, and therefore, we do not make assumptions about the circuit synthesis process.
-A MCTS is an algorithm designed to handle sequential decision problems where there is little information about the environment, which is exactly the problem of circuit synthesis for general combinations of Hamiltonian terms.
+As discussed in section~\ref{sec:opporutnities}, the key to successfully leveraging the benefit from partitioned Hamiltonian terms is being able to efficiently decompose the exponential of the partitions into basic gates.
+An MCTS is an algorithm designed to handle sequential decision problems where there is little information about the environment, which is exactly the problem of circuit synthesis for general combinations of Hamiltonian terms.
 With a good balance of exploring new solutions and exploiting known working solutions, performance can be better than greedy heuristics and have more flexibility than dynamic programming-based approaches.